Looking At Arista Networks's Recent Unusual Options Activity

-Investors with a lot of money to spend have taken a bullish stance on Arista Networks (NYSE:ANET).
+Whales with a lot of money to spend have taken a noticeably bullish stance on Arista Networks.

+Looking at options history for Arista Networks (NYSE:ANET) we detected 28 trades.

+If we consider the specifics of each trade, it is accurate to state that 46% of the investors opened trades with bullish expectations and 35% with bearish.

 Predicted Price Range

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $240.0 to $330.0 for Arista Networks during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $270.0 to $400.0 for Arista Networks over the last 3 months.

 Biggest Options Spotted: